The following provides some useful information for faculty members.

 Errors in grading sometimes occur; this section lays out rules and procedures for requesting a correction.
 The important general rule is that such a request should clearly and succinctly state the unambiguous error you believe has occurred.

 Errors in grading arising from illegible or garbled answers are not subject to correction.
-Students who believe their work has been graded incorrectly should petition for a correction in writing to the Professor.
-Students should not approach either the instructor or the TA with an oral request before making their written request.
+Students who believe their work has been graded incorrectly should petition for a correction in writing to the TA responsible for the grading (or to the instructor, if there is no TA), who will evaluate the petition.
+Students should not approach the TA with an oral request before making their written request.
 Requests should be focused on the specific error and should be made within a week of the work being returned.

 The entire graded work (problem set or examination) should be resubmitted; there is no guarantee that grades will rise as, statistically, positive and negative errors in grading are equally likely.
 If the request arises because you think different students have been graded differently, all the affected students should submit their work as a group.